GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 Finally, Section 2 of the GAMSAT® exam is the perfect chance to show examiners your capacity for empathy and your understanding of the world.
 Medical professionals do not work in a bubble!
 It’s important for any person working in healthcare to show an interest in broader societal systems, especially those that may have an impact on community health.
 The essay section of the GAMSAT ® exam is a relatively open platform for you to discuss ideas and problems that are important to you - whilst also illustrating your written communication skills.

-There are three main challenges you can expect for this section of the GAMSAT ® exam.
+There are three main challenges you can expect in GAMSAT ® Section 2 Written Communication.

-1. Being able to identify a general theme from the prompts.
+1. Identifying a general theme from the statements

 2. Having evidence and substance to support your ideas